Asuravithu (2012 film)

-Synopsis
+Plot

 Don Bosco is a soft-spoken and religious young man who is studying in a seminary.
 He takes upon himself the task of bringing to heel the (Pathaam Kalam) gang, who killed his father years ago.
 Don meets head on with the Cochin underworld kings, and rechristens himself as Don Daveed.
 Henceforth his operations start bearing the brand of the D Company.
 The movie also has acid's son in the plot.
 He accompanies Don in the D company.
 It is shown that Don Bosco is the son of Daveed a.k.a.
 Satan.